 The case dragged on for years.
 It appears that, despite her best efforts and the intervention of the U.S. Consul, Emma received nothing until after her father died in 1888.
 The final reckoning was written out by the Court Bailiff in Hamm in October of 1889.
 Emma received, after all the many deductions for postage, executor fees, court costs, etc., 7,411.65–Marks, not Thaler.
 The Prussian Thaler went out of circulation in 1857 and was replaced by the German gold mark.
 The sum she finally received in late 1899 or early 1890 was worth somewhere in the neighborhood of two thousand American dollars–or approximately $50,000 in today’s dollars.

 These funds seem to have provided the boost Wilhelm needed to move the family business into a handsome storefront and become William Speik, Tobacconist.
+In fact, it was just after New Year’s Day in 1890 that he apparently bought out his partner, A. Paulsen, and became sole proprietor of the Modesto Cigar Company.

 The Children of William and Emma Speik